(Video Transcript Below)

 What Is Terrazzo Restoration?

 Terrazzo restoration is a professional process that removes surface damage and restores clarity and gloss without replacing the floor.
-Depending on condition, restoration may include:
+Restoration may include the following, depending on condition.

 What Affects Terrazzo Restoration Cost?

-Terrazzo restoration is typically priced per square foot.
-Key factors include:
+Terrazzo restoration is typically priced per square foot and key factors include:

 Typical Terrazzo Restoration Costs in Kansas City